 Is cross-country skiing harder than snowshoeing?

-Is cross-country skiing difficult?
+Is cross-country skiing challenging?

 Can you cross-country ski with a baby?